 Where did our passion for Airstreams come from?!
 In reality, it came from practicality.
 We needed an office and could not afford to build one.
 In addition, building an office in the National Park could take years to get planning (if ever!).
 Over in the States Airstream trailers are ten a penny and we worked out that we could buy a shell, get it shipped over and renovated for a fraction of the price of building an office so that’s exactly what we did.
 Getting the Airstream to Masons from the ferry port was quite a challenge and we had to use a famous stock car racing driver who had the skills required to deliver the Airstream via the extremely narrow Yorkshire dales roads and on to the site.

 Our original Airstream is now classed by the Yorkshire Dales as a famous landmark and our passion for the Airstream brand has gone from strength to strength.

 As a family we have a modern touring air stream which we take all over Europe and sometimes this can be seen on site.
 One of our campers placed his Airstream on the site for a number of years which was available to hire for our campers and recently purchased a 1980’s Squarestream.

-Our original 1960’s Airstream served us well as an office and shop but after nearly 10 years in service and over 20,000 customers passing through its doors, it is in serious need of some restoration.
+Our original 1960s Airstream served us well as an office and shop but after nearly 10 years in service and over 20,000 customers passing through its doors, it is in serious need of some restoration.
 We decided that the office would be better served by a 1980s Square Stream which again, we shipped in from the states.
 The square shape of the new office makes it much more practical to house a shop and office furniture and the two doors means that customers and staff can enter and exit the Squarestream via separate doors.
-Our Old Airstream is about to be restored and we have yet to decide what it’s next chapter will entail but it will be back on-site next season.
+Our Old Airstream is now restored, and will be back on the campsite as staff accommodation this season.